-NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
+NSAIDs cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
 This risk may occur early in treatment and may increase with duration of use.
-Fenoprofen is contraindicated for the treatment of perioperative pain in the setting of CABG surgery.
-NSAIDs can also cause an increased risk of serious gastrointestinal adverse events especially in the elderly, including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+Fenoprofen is contraindicated in the setting of CABG surgery.
+NSAIDs also cause an increased risk of serious gastrointestinal (GI) adverse events, including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
 Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events .

 Commonly used brand name(s)

 - Nalfon 200